johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 DNS Provider: A provider of DNS services such as DNSSEC signing of an unsigned zone and/or authoritative publication of a DNS zone.

-Signing Party: A DNS provider responsible for signing a zone
+Signing Party: A DNS provider responsible for signing a zone.

-Publishing Party: A DNS provider responsible for publishing a zone
+Publishing Party: A DNS provider responsible for publishing a zone.

 # Goal